dtsvivek/dtsvivek/README.md

 - 👋 Hi, I’m @dtsvivek
-- 👀 I’m interested in ... data enginnering and data science
+- 👀 I’m interested in ...
+Data Engineering and Data Science
 - 🌱 I’m currently learning ...
-Full stack development and Distributed systems
+Distributed systems and High Performance Computing.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... www.linkedin.com\in\vivektejaraju